bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`COSSQ` multiplies processing buffer 1 by a cosine squared function which goes to zero at time0.
+`COSSQ` multiplies the data in the visible processing buffer by a cosine squared function which goes to zero at time0 updating the buffer.
 ## CPXV
 Complex merge two buffers